Billingegroup/cookiecutter/doc/source/conda-forge-guide.rst

 Hence, in Step 1, we will generate ``meta.yaml`` using the Billinge group's template.
 See https://github.com/conda-forge/diffpy.utils-feedstock/blob/main/recipe/meta.yaml as an example of a ``meta.yaml`` used in production.

-If you are interested in learning more about each component within ``meta.yaml``, read :ref:`Appendix 1 <appendix1>` located at the end of this document.
+If you are interested in learning more about each component within ``meta.yaml``, read :ref:`Appendix 1 <meta-yaml-info>` located at the end of this document.

 1. Install ``cookiecutter`` via ``pip install cookiecutter`` and run ``cookiecutter https://github.com/billingegroup/staged-recipes-cookiecutter``